 - Push each segment deep enough into the soil to cover one-half of the first segment.

 - Give it a little water just to moisten the soil.
-You don’t want to give it root rot.
+You can avoid root rot by providing excellent drainage.

 Once your baby Christmas Cactus has produced one new segment, lightly fertilized it.
 I use about 1/3 the amount I use on a mature plant.